Franciscus Patricius: Space concept

 In scholastic physics based on Aristotelian standards, which still prevailed in the 16th century, spatial concept was bound to the concept of location.
 The place was conceived as a kind of vessel that can absorb the body and constitute the space.
 The idea of a three-dimensional space that existed independently of places as a reality of its own was missing.

 Patricius opposed this way of thinking with his new spatial concept.
-According to his understanding, space is neither a substance nor an Accident, it cannot be integrated into it Aristotelian category scheme.
-He is also not a "nothing" or similar to the non-being, but an actual being something, namely the first being in the world of the sensible.
-The being of space precedes all other physical being temporally and ontological, it is the prerequisite for its existence.
-If the world perished, blove the space nonetheless, not only potential, but actually.
+According to his understanding, space is neither a substance nor an accident, and it cannot be integrated into it Aristotelian category scheme.
+It is also not a "nothing" or similar to the non-being, but an actual being something, namely the first being in the world of the sensible.
+The being of space precedes all other physical being temporally and ontological: it is the prerequisite for its existence.
+If the world perished, space nonetheless would exist, not only potentially, but actually.
 As something, space is qualitatively determined; its characteristics are receptivity, three-dimensionality and homogeneity.
-He is indifferent to what is in him.
+It is indifferent to what is in it.
 Considered in and of itself, it is equivalent to the vacuum.
-On the one hand, physical space is physical because it has three dimensions like a body, on the other hand it is non-physical because it does not offer any resistance.
+On the one hand, physical space is physical because it has three dimensions like a body; on the other hand, it is non-physical because it does not offer any resistance.